1.1 In these terms and conditions the following words shall have the associated meanings:

 19.3 Payment will be encrypted.
 If we give you a password, you must keep it confidential.
-Please don't share it.
-Although we try to provide protection, we cannot guarantee complete security for your data, and you take the risk that any sending of that data turns out to be not secure despite our efforts.
+Please do not share it.
+Although we try to provide protection, we cannot guarantee complete security for your data, and you take the risk that any sending of that data may turn out to be not secure despite our efforts.

 19.4 We only keep your personal data for as long as we need to in order to use it as described above in section 18, and/or for as long as we have your permission to keep it.
 In any event, we will conduct an annual review to ascertain whether we need to keep your personal data.
 Your personal data will be deleted if we no longer need it.

 20. Disclosing your information

 20.1 We are allowed to disclose your information in the following cases:

 - If we want to sell our business, or our company, we can disclose it to the potential buyer.

 - We can disclose it to other businesses in our group.